 This specialized equipment is provided through a clinical team model and requires extensive evaluation, configuration, fitting, adjustment, or programming.
 These individuals have the highest level of disabilities and require individually configured complex rehab wheelchairs and critical wheelchair components to meet their medical needs and maximize their function and independence.
 Complex rehab components are not mere cup-holders or convenience items but include such items as seating and positioning systems and specialty wheelchair controls.
 These are medically necessary and integral to the complex rehab wheelchair being functional and useful to an individual living with a significant disability such as SCI in order to maintain their independence and participation in society.

-The current payment policy for complex rehab wheelchair components must be maintained and Medicare’s January 1, 2016 policy change which will apply competitive bid pricing for standard wheelchair components to complex rehab wheelchair components must be canceled based on the following:
+The current payment policy for complex rehab wheelchair components must be maintained and Medicare’s January 1, 2017 policy change which applies competitive bid pricing for standard wheelchair components to complex rehab wheelchair components must be canceled based on the following:

 • Complex rehab wheelchair components need additional adjustment and fitting and rely on higher-credentialed technicians for those services.

 • Medicare is inappropriately using pricing information obtained through its competitive bidding program for standard wheelchair components and applying that pricing to complex rehab wheelchair accessories that were not part of the competitive bidding program.